The Top 10 Restaurants in Rome in 2018

 Via Mantova 5 (Salario/Villa Borghese)

 Dinners everyday, lunch only on weekends; no weekly closure

 6. Best “Fifth Quarter” Restaurant: Da Bucatino

-In general butchers talk about the four quarters of an animal, but historically the humble Romans became experts at extracting as much meat as possible from the mystical quinto quarto, the fifth quarter.
+In general, butchers talk about the four quarters of an animal, but historically the humble Romans became experts at extracting as much meat as possible from the mystical quinto quarto, the fifth quarter.
 This included all the bits of meat that less scrupulous butchers would usually discard––and less adventurous chefs would never touch.
 What the steak is to Florence, the lowly tripe is to Rome.

 Undoubtedly the best restaurant in Rome to sample these local specialties is Da Bucatino, right in the heart of the formerly working-class district of Testaccio.
-A hearty trattoria, it offers heaping plates of pasta and the the full range of offal, oxtail and entrails.
+A hearty trattoria, it offers heaping plates of pasta and then the full range of offal, oxtail and entrails.
 A must-try for the adventurous foodie is rigatoni with pajata; illegal until recently, it features the intestines of an unweaned calf (carefully cleaned) with the last meal of mother’s milk left inside to be turned into cheese during cooking.
 Vegetarians steer clear.

 Via Luca della Robbia 84 (Testaccio)

 7. Best Cacio e Pepe: Flavio al Velavevodetto